 DUI for Commercial Drivers and Underage Drivers

 There are some exceptions where someone can be considered as driving under the influence below the 0.08% mark.
 Commercial drivers can be arrested for DUI with a BAC of 0.04% or higher.
-For teen or underage drivers, they cannot have a BAC of 0.02 grams or more in their system while driving a vehicle.
+For a teen or underage drivers, they cannot have a BAC of 0.02 grams or more in their system while driving a vehicle.

 Other DUI Situations